Welcome to ZelixOS

 Key Features

-- Integrated file manager (Dolphin)
+- Built-in file manager (Dolphin)

 Basic Navigation